Finding Legal Assistance

 There are limited legal resources to assist student loan borrowers, but some options do exist.
 There are organizations in every state and most communities which provide free legal help to people whose incomes fall below certain amounts.
 Many of these programs are funded by the Legal Services Corporation (LSC).
 Borrowers can find out more by looking up LSC’s web site or by calling (202) 295-1500.

-There are also legal services programs that are not funded by LSC, including the following:
+There are also legal services programs that are not funded by LSC, including the following (Note that this is not an exhaustive list):

 - Baltimore, MD: Civil Justice, Inc.